DANIEL-BOERESCU/DANIEL-BOERESCU/README.md

 # ✨ About me: curious, eager to learn, love a good brain teaser :chess_pawn: ✨
+Coming from a logistics background, where my position is export airfreight manager :airplane:.

+In this role I acquired skills in operations, management, data manipulation and interpretation.

 ## Currently, I am enrolled in a Bootcamp in Software Engineering with [CoGrammar](https://skills.cogrammar.com/) / [HyperionDev](https://www.hyperiondev.com/)
 ## Interests and skills: